PowerDNS/pdns/pdns/dnsdistdist/docs/advanced/luaaction.rst

 .. code-block:: yaml

   query_rules:
-    - name: "route powerdns.com to the abuse pool"
+    - name: "route truncated queries for powerdns.com to the abuse pool"
       selector:
         type: "QNameSet"
         qnames:
           - "powerdns.com."
       action:
         type: "Lua"
-        function_name: "luapoolaction"
+        function_name: "lua_route_tc_to_abuse_pool"

-A second option is to declare the Lua code inline in the YAML configuration file, which requires returning a Lua function, which does not have to be named:
+A second option is to declare the Lua code inline in the YAML configuration file, which requires returning a Lua function, which does not need to be named:

 .. code-block:: yaml

   query_rules:
-    - name: "route powerdns.com to the abuse pool"
+    - name: "route truncated queries for powerdns.com to the abuse pool"
       selector:
         type: "QNameSet"
         qnames: